AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 -   If you use a FreeBSD image that is not provided by Alibaba Cloud or a custom image derived from such a FreeBSD image to create an ECS instance of an instance family in Generation V or later, the instance may fail to start.
 -   If you use a FreeBSD public image to create an ECS instance of an instance family in Generation V or later and use freebsd-update to update the kernel with new patches, the instance may fail to start.

-In this example, the FreeBSD kernel source code is used to demonstrates how to install patches and compile the kernel.
-FreeBSD 12.1 is used in this example.
+In this example, the FreeBSD kernel source code is used to demonstrate how to install patches and compile the kernel.
+In this example, FreeBSD 12.1 is used.

 1. Download and decompress the FreeBSD kernel source code package.